JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     ```

     > The `remember` API implements Compose-specific state management.
-    > The state object is wrapped in a `remember()` call, meaning that it's built once and then
+    > The state object is wrapped in a `remember()` call, to build the state once and then
-    > retained by the framework.
+    > retain it across compositions.
     > When the value of the state changes, any composables that observe it are re-invoked and redrawn.
     > This is called a _recomposition_.
     >